simbathesailor/simbathesailor.dev/src/pages/github-packages/index.md

 //npm.pkg.github.com/:_authToken=[YOURTOKEN]
 ```

->In most of the cases, organizations are using Githu plans which automatically allows github packages.
+>In most of the cases, organizations are using Github plans which automatically allows github packages.

 ### Docker Install